Pylons/pylons/pylons/docs/en/concepts.rst

 HelloController).
 Upon finding a controller, its then called like any other WSGI application using the same WSGI interface that :class:`~pylons.wsgiapp.PylonsApp` was called with.

+.. versionadded:: 1.0
+    Controller name can also be a dotted path to the module / callable that should be imported and called.
+For example, to use a controller named 'Foo' that is in the 'bar.controllers' package, the controller name would be `bar.controllers:Foo`.

 This is why the BaseController that resides in a project's :file:`lib/base.py` module inherits from